 The desert holds a place in the world as one of the most grueling terrains in existence.
-Although it can be a very void place, the desert has no shortage of plants and animals—they are simply better adapted to the environment.
+Although it can be a very void place, there is no shortage of desert animals and plants —they are simply better adapted to the environment.
 Animals and plants range from large camels that have been utilized for transportation for centuries to trees that have learned to survive on very little water.
+For desert plants and animals, information is abundant even if water is scarce.

 The bilby—or the rabbit-eared bandicoot—of the deserts of Australia is considered to be an endangered species since they are preyed upon by animals and people alike.
 All species being nocturnal, they go underground during the day and ferret food at night.
 Insects, snails and mice, as well as fruit and underground bulbs serve as food for these little marsupials.